AMAX-DAO-DEV/pyamaxkit/README.md

 Install the [Go compiler](https://golang.org/doc/install#download) and `cmake` with your system package manager so that the CGo components can be compiled.
+You will also need a C compiler such as ``gcc``.
+On Debian based systems run ``sudo apt-get install build-essential`` or use an appropriate cross compiler like ``gcc-aarch64-linux-gnu`` when targeting other architectures.

 For Windows platform